lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 OpenStudio integration
 ^^^^^^^^^^^^^^^^^^^^^^

-:numref:`fig_overall_software_architecture_two_editors`
-and
 :numref:`fig_overall_software_architecture_one_editor`
-show the overall
+shows the overall
-software architecture of SOEP, either with one or with two HVAC and control editors.
+software architecture of SOEP.

 The `Application` on top of the figure may be an equipment sales tool that uses an open, or a proprietary,